 Specialising as an investigative journalist he has also worked on assignments throughout Europe, and in the United States, South America, Africa, China, Indonesia, Korea, Malaysia, Vietnam, Cambodia, Australia, Africa, the South Pacific and Central Asia.

-In television he has worked for ‘World in Action’, ‘BBC Panorama’ BBC Everyman, Channel 4 Dispatches, World Monitor, Twenty Twenty Television, and was one of the two founding partners of the Observer Film Company, the film arm of the Observer newspaper.
+In television he has worked for ‘World in Action’, ‘BBC Panorama’ BBC Everyman, Channel 4 Dispatches, World Monitor, Twenty Twenty Television.

-From Thailand he covered most of the major breaking stories in South East Asia up to 2017, from the Asian Tsunami, to bird flu, the Bali bombings, to military coups and crime.
-But it is his investigations into crime in Asia for which he is best known.
-He was for instance, the journalist who tracked down Gary Glitter (Paul Gadd) in Vietnam leading to his arrest and jailing on child sexual abuse charges.
+From Thailand until 2015 he covered most of the major breaking stories in South East Asia up to 2017, from the Asian Tsunami, to bird flu, the Bali bombings, to military coups in Thailand, the 1988 Burma Uprising and crime – lots of it – from serial killers to fraudsters and child abusers.

 The Early Years